tobimd/colorparse/README.rst

 Documentation
 =============

-Here will be described the most important parts of this package, for the full documentation, visit the `readthedocs <https://colorparse.readthedocs.io/en/latest/>`_ page.
+Here will be described how color codes work for both terminal and module uses, for the full documentation, visit the `readthedocs <https://colorparse.readthedocs.io/en/latest/>`_ page.

 About color codes
 -----------------